 Prior to becoming a lawyer I enjoyed various careers involving intrastate commerce.
 I began transporting goods as a neighborhood newspaper boy before transitioning to delivering flowers – at both the retail and wholesale levels.

 Following a stint in the US Army, my deliveryman phase culminated with a vending machine route, providing essentials such as candy and pastries to hospitals, schools, and businesses in central Indiana.

 In 2022 I completed a book, Find Your Landing Zone – Life Beyond the Bar.
 My desire is to motivate lawyers to progress from thinking about what’s coming to creating a personal plan to make it happen.

 My book includes exercises, down-to-earth advice and inspiring accounts from others who have set and achieved goals and effected change in their lives.
 The combination of tools, advice and stories provides motivation for readers to plan their move to a different career, to modify their relationship with their law firm or employer so they can also pursue personal goals, or to plan for a fulfilling retirement.

-The American Bar Association accepted my book proposal and it will be published later in 2023.
+The American Bar Association accepted my book proposal and it was published in August, 2023.
+It is available on Amazon.

 I was a frequent speaker about legal ethics for over 25 years.
 In collaboration with a friend and the Indiana Continuing Legal Education Forum we developed a successful legal ethics program.
 It instantly resonated with attorney audiences and became a popular and sought-after CLE seminar.
 Our efforts were seen by an estimated 10,000 Indiana attorneys.